QupZilla/qupzilla/README.md

 ----------------------------------------------------------------------------------------

 Before you start compiling, make sure that you have installed the Qt (>=4.7) development libraries and you have read the BUILDING information.

+**Linux**

+ * pkg-config is optional (to correctly detect versions of QtWebKit)
+ * pkg-config is required for Hunspell spellcheck
+ * Hunspell developer package for spellcheck

+**Windows**
+ * QtWebKit 2.3 is required
+ * Hunspell library is required for spellcheck

 Then you can start compiling by running this commands: